Spacechild1/vstplugin/README.md

 	You can change `CMAKE_BUILD_TYPE` from `RELEASE` to `DEBUG` if you want a debug build.
 	`CMAKE_INSTALL_PREFIX` would typically be your SuperCollider Extensions folder.
 	`SC_PATH` must point to the folder containing the SuperCollider source code (with the subfolders common/ and include/).

+	Set 'SUPERNOVA' to 'ON' if you want to build VSTPlugin for Supernova, but note that this doesn't work yet because of several bugs in Supernova (as of SC 3.10.3).
+	However, this might be fixed in the next minor SC release.

 5) 	*macOS/Linux:* type `make`